Manuv46/Biblioteca/README.md

     ```

 ## API USER
-- `localhost:3000/api/user` to see info of all users
+- `localhost:3000/api/user` to see info of all users;
-- `localhost:3000/api/user/:id` to see if of a user
+- `localhost:3000/api/user/:id` to see if of a user, substitute :id with the id of the user;
 - `localhost:3000/api/newuser` to add a new user and on the body add:

    ```